West Tilbury: Administrative history

-Heritage buildings
+Heritage and notable buildings

+West Tilbury has one of the seven conservation areas in Thurrock.
+The conservation area was designated in 1991 to protect the character of the historic core of the village.

+The West Tilbury area also has several notable historic buildings.
 Most notable is Tilbury Fort (English Heritage), a mid-late 17th century star-fort commanding the narrow (900 m) passage of the Thames.
 It is well documented in available guide books, though these concentrate largely on the fort's strategic concept, layout and architecture.
 The military men's social life is less accentuated.
 Public access is year-round and there are useful exhibitions within.

 Other heritage buildings are either central or peripheral to the inland village itself and, taken as a group, demonstrate admirably the local vernacular, plan and style of the late 15th to mid 19th centuries within the locality.
 West Tilbury Hall, Condovers (now Walnut Tree Cottage) and Marshalls are all early Tudor timber framed (oak and elm) hall-houses with crosswings.
 Of these, West Tilbury Hall is the largest, with fine Tudor brick cellars under its rear projection.
 This is the only moated site within the parish, one fragment only of the wide dry ditch remaining at the south garden edge, next to the churchyard.
 Polwicks at Low Street represents the newer Renaissance house of the early 17th century (about 1620), again timber framed but of double-pile arrangement (two houseframes side by side), while Manor Farm (currently called The White House), is of the late 17th century, being essentially one pile or houseframe of double length to the previous.
 It reflects foreign softwood timbers coming in from Scandinavia (Norwegian fir) and is largely weatherboard clad.

 The move to brick, which became a village feature from the 18th century, is represented in The King's Head (c.1770s with additions) but this, like the Post Office of c.1810 has been stucco faced.
 The upper windows of this important building above a pleasant shopfront bow, have been atrociously replaced in the late 20th century.
 The Old Bakery on the Green is therefore the best example to seek – a compact yellow stockbrick home of small scale and with appropriate windows, built in the 1830s.
 A little outside the village, at Gunhill Farm and the Mill House Farm, are two characteristic early Victorian villa-type residences, erected for prosperous farming and milling families, the first in 1839 and the latter in 1850.
 They reflect the comfortable style of town-influenced architecture which replaced outdated farmstead homes throughout the district over much of the 19th century.